YuvanMichael/ymvosconfigs/README.md

 # ymvosconfigs
 Dotfiles for my YMVOS

-## An install script will be created and available soon.
+## An install script will be created and made available soon.